 If you want to see how traditional items are made without the hassle of visiting different parts of the large souks, the government-backed Ensemble Artisanal is the place to visit.
 Top artisans are hand-picked to work in the complex, teaching various trades to young apprentices.
 Goods are then sold at fair, fixed rates to visitors.
 See how musical instruments, lanterns, carpets, silver jewellery, leather items, pottery, brass goods, wooden carvings and more are produced with skill and care.

-Although Souk el Attarine was traditionally a place to buy spices and scents, metal goods are also found here in abundance today.
-It’s a terrific souk to experience the hustle and bustle of a Moroccan market while browsing a wide selection of items in one condensed area.
+Although Souk el Attarine was traditionally a place to buy spices and scents, metal goods are also found in abundance here today.
+It’s a terrific souk to experience the hustle and bustle of a Moroccan market, while browsing a wide selection of items in one condensed area.
 Mirrors in all shapes and sizes reflect nearby lamps and teapots, and the delicate aroma of perfumes and heady smell of spices linger in the air.